 On Thursday we left Southern Sicily and Marinella di Selinunte for San Vito Lo Capo in the northwestern part of Sicily.
 San Vito Lo Capo is famous for supposedly having the best beach in Sicily.
-This is certainly true: the beach of San Vito Lo Capo is just marvellous with the finest white sand you could ever imagine.
-Unfortunately, because of a rebellious sun the picture I took of San Vito Lo Capo doesn't do much justice to the beauty of its beach and mountain range that surrounds it.
+This is certainly true: the beach of San Vito Lo Capo is just marvelous with the finest white sand you could ever imagine.
+Unfortunately, because of a rebellious son, the picture I took of San Vito Lo Capo doesn’t do much justice to the beauty of its beach and the mountain range that surrounds it.

-San Vito Lo Capo is not Sicily's best-kept secret and, thus, is very crowded: we were there on a week day at the end of September around 10:30 AM and yet it was already difficult to find a quiet place on the beach near the water.
+San Vito Lo Capo is not Sicily’s best-kept secret and, thus, is very crowded: we were there on a weekday at the end of September around 10:30 AM and yet it was already difficult to find a quiet place on the beach near the water.
 Nonetheless, this is a breathtaking spot that should be on any Sicily itinerary!

 We were lucky to visit San Vito Lo Capo while the famous city’s annual Couscous fest was taking place so we had some nice chicken couscous for lunch.

-Day 7: Riserva naturale dello Zingaro
+Day 7: Riserva Naturale Dello Zingaro

 Riserva naturale dello Zingaro

-Brace yourselves for the highlight of our trip to Sicily in 1 week: Riserva naturale dello Zingaro.
+Brace yourselves for the highlight of our trip to Sicily in 1 week: Riserva Naturale Dello Zingaro.
 Lo Zingaro Nature Reserve is located exactly between Castellammare del Golfo and San Vito Lo Capo.
 Therefore, at some point plans were made to build a motorway to join the two cities.
-Luckily, a strong mobilization prevented the project from happening and instead the first natural reserve of Sicily was created in 1981.
+Luckily, a strong mobilization prevented the project from happening, and instead, the first natural reserve of Sicily was created in 1981.

 It was a lazy hike though with a lot of swimming breaks.
 We stopped on the way to the north of Zingaro at Calla della Disa (picture) and Cala dell’Uzzo and on the way back at Cala Marinella and Cala Berretta.
 Cala Tonnarella dell’Uzzo, the nearest beach from the north entrance, also looked amazing with its fine sand but there were too many people so we didn’t stop.
 We finished our hike around 15:30 and had some late lunch in Scopello.
 If we had more days to spare we would certainly have spent more time in Zingaro and explored the interior trails of the nature reserve, likely more generous in flora and fauna – the humid microclimate of Zingaro is a haven for more than 650 plant species and at least 39 bird species.